sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-debug-a-contract.md

 sum: 3
 ```

-## Use debugging feature of Visual Studio Code
+## Use Visual Studio Code debugger

-First make sure you have turned on the `sourceMap` setting in your tsconfig:
+First make sure you have turned on the `sourceMap` setting in your `tsconfig.json`:

 ```json
 {